I have built up numerous free tutorials on the web. I fear, however, that I only speak one language.

 (I also write and distribute freeware and shareware.
 Most of what I say below also applies to that, modified, of course, for the nature of those things.
 I even have programs which are engines "running on" data files.
 The engine can stay in English, and you could write data files in other languages.
 See, for instance, my program for helping learners with vocabulary work.)

-If you want the license to do any of those things under my copyright, the following explains what I would like.
-By all means email me if you want to discuss alternatives... this is not a "take it or leave it" offer.
+If you want the license to do translations of my copyright material... and get links to your page... the following explains what I require.
+By all means email me if you want to discuss alternatives... this is not "take it or leave it".

 I would ask that you to translate/ copy my pages as faithfully as possible, with three exceptions....

 - Take out some of the stuff in my headers (details follow)